2020wmarvil/opengl_engine/README.md

 # opengl_learning

-To generate the makefile
+To generate the makefile: cmake .
-cmake .

-To run the makefile
+To run the makefile: make
-make

-To run the application
+To run the application: ./bin/Main
-./bin/Main